alfe-ai/alfe-ai/README.md

 `pro` tier.
 Created Jan 29, 2025 with a 127,000 token context limit, pricing starts at $1 per million input tokens and $5 per million output tokens.

+**perplexity/sonar-reasoning-pro** has been added to the reasoning menu under the `pro` tier.
+Created Mar 7, 2025 with a 128,000 token context limit, pricing starts at $2 per million input tokens and $8 per million output tokens.

 **Anthropic Claude 3.5 Haiku** has been added to the chat model menu under the `pro` tier.
 It offers enhanced speed, coding accuracy, and tool use, making it ideal for real-time applications like chat interactions and instant coding